neelsg/lithium/docs/tour.md

 This is often called generics in other languages.
 What is happening here is that we can pass any type of variable to `double()` as long as it implements the `plusable` interface.

 The advantage over just using interfaces is that we can make sure that the variables retain their original type, so in the first case, `double()` actually returns an `int` and in the second, `double()` actually returns a `float`.
-If we used only interfaces, the return value would only allow properties and methods of the interface, so we would not be able to print it as `plusable` does not specify a `string` property.
+If we used only interfaces, the return value would only allow properties and methods of the interface, so we would not be able to print it as `plusable` does not specify a `toString` property, but `float` does.

 ## Default types for polymorphism